If you have a vacancy in your business it’s likely the first thing you will need to kick-start the recruitment process is a good job description.

 Writing your job description will force you to think about the exact experience, skills, attributes and qualifications you need.
 As your business evolves these may well differ from those of the outgoing person.
 Getting this right at the beginning of a recruitment process is a key element to a successful hire – it will help you to:

-So here’s a guide to how to write a job description and what you need to consider including:
+So here’s a guide to how to write a job description and what you need to consider including.
+We’ve also included our job description templates below.

 Purpose of the Role